daeddy/task_organizer/README.md

 For the back-end, errors would be logged and use an error middleware.

+#### Caching

+Caching can be done on both the front-end and back-end.

+For the back-end i would probably add a cache layer using redis.
+This is a very common solution that works well at scale (although with some memory costs).
+Alternatively I could also create a parallel read replica DB.
+With that I could offload read operations, and scale read capacity without affecting the performance of write operations on the primary database.
+I think I would need more discussions on this to see which solution is best for this platform.

+For the client its not a high priority based on these user stories, but if high volumes of read requests are expected, then adding some caching solution on the API client would probably be needed.
+It would most likely use local storage.

 #### Testing

 For the front-end I would use `jest` as well as snapshot tests for unit testing.
 Back-end unit testing would be done mostly natively using Go's built-in testing package.
+I would probably also want to implement some kind of load testing solution to address the "high volumes of tasks created" risk.

 Integration testing I would probably need some time to plan and see which tools would work best for this stack.